Continued Pain and Symptoms Post-Excision

 Do I need to treat other pain generators and co-conditions?

 It was only post excision that I’ve been able to tease apart which symptoms were endometriosis vs another condition, and this has allowed me to start addressing my co-conditions and see progress with reducing them.
-See my page on Common Co-Conditions.
+See some ideas on my page Common Co-Conditions.

 Will I find more relief using a full body approach?

-See my page on using a Full Body Approach.
 For me, while I was able to find relief from my painful sex, menstruation, and bowel movements post excision, it was only once I addressed my gut health, hormone health, mental health, and tendency to be in a heightened state of alert that I was finally able to get out of chronic pain.
+See some ideas on my page Full Body Approach.

 Did I actually have excision surgery or was it ablation?